nasa/Common-Metadata-Repository/search-app/api_docs.md

 Content-Type: application/json;charset=ISO-8859-1
 Content-Length: 48

-{"concept-id":"T1200000000-CMR","revision-id":1}
+{"concept_id":"T1200000000-CMR","revision_id":1}
 ```

 #### <a name="retrieving-a-tag"></a> Retrieving a Tag

-A single tag can be retrieved by sending a GET request to `%CMR-ENDPOINT%/tags/<tag-key>` where `tag-key` is the tag-key is the tag-key of the tag.
+A single tag can be retrieved by sending a GET request to `%CMR-ENDPOINT%/tags/<tag-key>` where `tag-key` is the tag key of the tag.

 ```
 curl -i %CMR-ENDPOINT%/tags/org.ceos.wgiss.cwic.quality?pretty=true